pH7Software/pH7-Social-Dating-CMS/README.md

 Just clone the repository, make your changes and then make a push ;-)

-*WARNING, your code/modification must be of excellent quality and follow the [Code Convention](https://ph7cms.com/doc/en/code-convention) and [PSR](https://www.php-fig.org/psr/).* I manually validate all the improvements and changes.
+*WARNING: Your code/modification must be of excellent quality and follow the [Code Convention](https://ph7cms.com/doc/en/code-convention) and [PSR](https://www.php-fig.org/psr/).* I manually review and validate all improvements and changes you I've done.

-**You will also become a pH7CMS VIP member and get all exclusive premium contents and upcoming modules.**

 ![Beautiful Profile Dating Page](https://user-images.githubusercontent.com/1325411/35779585-68f0d5fc-09c7-11e8-91eb-bf793fcfab6e.png)